Tomahawkd/tomahawkd.github.io/course/postgraduate/manage.md

 The practice of using a network of remote servers hosted on the Internet to store, manage, and process data, rather than a local server or a personal computer.

+Cloud computing is the practice of using a network of remote serves hosted on the Internet to store, manage, and process data, rather than a local server or a personal computer.
+It is useful as it allows a small company to gain access to powerful computers that would normally be out of reach.

+**Legal implications**:
+They must consider the physical location of services (Data Protection Rules), access to information (cloud provider can read all data), if GANT can audit the cloud provider (verify if the cloud is keeping the data secure) and legal issues around the cloud providers sub-contractors.

+**Security Risks**:
+Cloud providers can be hacked and the information is leaked publicly.
+This is an example of risk-sharing as while the cloud provider is liable - the data leaked can be embarassing to the organisation.
+Also the data can be deleted/lost if the cloud provider suffers a crash and does not keep regular backups.
+Or the data could not be deleted completely when needed.

+**Data Deletion**:
+Multiple copies of data; Virtualization; Multiple users (Data gets tangled together); Multiple components; Multiple logical layers; Underlying hardware (E.g., Different storage media - SSDs); Third-party and Offline backups (- e.g., other services / tapes)

 <div style="text-align:center">
 <img src="/static/course/postgraduate/manage/cloudcomputing.png"  alt=""/>